IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-rfc4071bis.md

 as appropriate, act transparently and provide the IETF community with an opportunity to review and discuss any proposed changes to the IETF LLC structure prior to their adoption.

 The role of the Board is to ensure that the strategy and conduct of the IETF LLC is consistent with the IETF's needs -- both its concrete needs and its needs for transparency and accountability.
-The Board is not intended to directly define the IETF's needs; to the extent that is required, the IETF community should document its needs in consensus-based RFCs (e.g., as the community did in {{?I-D.ietf-mtgvenue-iaoc-venue-selection-process}}) and provide more detailed input via consultations with the Board (such as takes place on email discussion lists or at IETF meetings).
+The Board is not intended to directly define the IETF's needs; to the extent that is required, the IETF community should document its needs in consensus-based RFCs (e.g., as the community did in {{I-D.ietf-mtgvenue-iaoc-venue-selection-process}}) and provide more detailed input via consultations with the Board (such as takes place on email discussion lists or at IETF meetings).

 Key IETF LLC Board responsibilities include: